ros/catkin/doc/macros.rst

    :param INCLUDE_DIRS: source-relative path to C/C++ headers
    :param LIBRARIES: names of library targets
    :param MSG_DIRS: source-relative paths to directories containing messages
-   :param PYTHONPATH: source-relative paths to directory containing
-      static python code.
-A "thunk" will be created to this (source) directory from the build directory if :cmake:macro:`catkin_export_python` is called.
    :param CFG_EXTRAS: Any extra cmake stuff that should be accessible
       to users of the project.
 This file should live in subdirectory 'cmake' and have extension ``.in``.
 It will be expanded by cmake's